joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/oop-continued/lesson-notes/README.md

 ## Inheritance

+Note: we are building on top of our code we wrote yesterday.

 In our world of animals, let's say there is a new kind: Mythical creature.
 The mythical creature will have all the properties of methods as an animal and some additional ones.
 We could copy our `Animal` class and paste it and add more, but what if we need to change the `greet` function?
 Then we would have to find every place we copy/pasted and carefully update.
 We are going to keep our animal as our one source of truth as a parent class.

 Original Animal: